Learning Abroad Center

 Credits

 This course will dive into sociological diversity and existing culture in order to reflect on the influence of global and local dynamics on the health of different populations.
-Students will learn about the ecological and sociological dimensions using models like Sustainable Development Goals or questioning supposedly universal constructs like the Human Development Index, while remembering to reflect on concrete social situations and the cultural setting in which they develop.
+You will learn about the ecological and sociological dimensions using models like Sustainable Development Goals, or questioning supposedly universal constructs like the Human Development Index, while remembering to reflect on concrete social situations and the cultural setting in which they develop.

 Syllabus for Diversity in Global Health